Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 <base href="https://yoursite.com/">

-If you can ship a <base> tag without breaking SPA navigation, this is the answer and you can stop reading.
+If you can ship a <base> tag without breaking navigation, this is the answer and you can stop reading.
+If it fights your routing, scope it so it only renders during heatmap captures (a query parameter your tracking script flips on, for example), or move on to the build-time fix.

 Emit absolute URLs from your build

-The gotcha here is that build-time absolute URLs usually only cover the assets the framework knows about.
-CSS authored by hand (or coming from a CMS, or written into a custom theme) often slips through, and so do url(...) references inside compiled stylesheets.
-If you've configured the build correctly and the heatmap still has missing backgrounds or icon fonts, that's the gap you're hitting.
+The common thread: build-time absolute URLs cover the assets the framework emits and little else.
+CSS you wrote by hand (or that comes from a CMS, or a custom theme) usually slips through, and so do the url(...) references inside compiled stylesheets.
+If you've configured the build and the heatmap still has missing backgrounds or icon fonts, that's the gap.

 Postbuild rewrite for CSS url()

-If your generator misses url(...) inside built stylesheets, this is a small Node script that walks the output directory and rewrites every root-relative path to an absolute one:
+If your generator misses url(...) inside built stylesheets, this small Node script walks the output directory and rewrites every root-relative path to an absolute one:

 js